jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Yeah, it’s the liquidity providers.
-People are going to swap out all the useful tokens and trade them for useless ones.
-If you’re providing liquidity for a liquidity pool, you’re gonna get cooked by divergence loss.</p>
+People are going to remove all the valuable tokens from the liquidity pools.
+If you’re providing liquidity in one of these pools, you’re gonna get cooked by divergence loss.</p>
 </div>

 <div class="dialogue right">